Promoting Economic Vitality

 Business Attraction and Retention

 The OTR Chamber develops initiatives in partnership with the City of Cincinnati, Cincinnati Police, business and property owners, residents, and its members and stakeholders, to enhance the quality of life for the community.
 Monthly safety meetings, attended by the Cincinnati Police and facilitated by the OTR Chamber, are solution-oriented meetings open to all OTR stakeholders to attend.
-The Drug & Gun Elimination Program, made possible through funding from the City of Cincinnati, employs off-duty officers of the Cincinnati Police Department to investigate drug activity in Over-the-Rhine, including surveillance work, in order to make arrests aimed at getting drugs, dealers, and guns off the streets.
-Other initiatives include the Hot Spots anonymous tip line for the public to report criminal activity, and the No Trespass sign program, with more than 900 properties participating.
+Other initiatives include the No Trespass sign program, with more than 900 properties participating.

 The OTR Chamber was formed in 1985 as a 501c6 organization.
 It created the OTR Revitalization Corporation, a 501c3, in 2000 to tap into the grants and fiscal gifts available.
 The organizations work hand in hand to bring resources, events, commerce and awareness to the 360-acre neighborhood.